moj-analytical-services/splink/docs/topic_guides/fellegi_sunter.md

 4️⃣ is the **total** match weight for two observed records, combining 2️⃣ and 3️⃣

 $M_{obs} = M_{prior} + M_{forename} + M_{surname} + M_{dob} + M_{city} + M_{email}$

 $M_{obs} = -6.67 + 4.74 + 6.49 - 1.97 - 1.12 + 8.00 = 9.48$

 5️⃣ is an axis representing the match weight (as Match Weight = log2(Bayes Factor))

-6️⃣ is an axis representing the equivalent match probability (noting the non-linear scale)
+6️⃣ is an axis representing the equivalent match probability (noting the non-linear scale).
+For more on the relationship between Match Weight and Probability, see the [sections below](#understanding-the-relationship-between-match-probability-and-match-weight)

 <hr>